About Coffeyville Municipal Power Plant Coffeyville Kansas

 The Coffeyville Municipal Power Plant, operated by the Coffeyville Board of Public Utilities (CBPU), served Montgomery County in southeastern Kansas as a coal-fired steam generating station — burning coal to produce high-pressure steam that drove turbines to generate electricity.

 Coal-fired power plants of this type and era rank among the most asbestos-intensive industrial workplaces ever built.
 Boilers, steam lines, turbines, heat exchangers, and condensers operated at temperatures exceeding 1,000°F and required extensive thermal insulation.
-Throughout most of the twentieth century, manufacturers including Johns-Manville Corporation, Owens-Illinois, Armstrong World Industries, and Combustion Engineering supplied asbestos-containing materials as the standard insulation product for these applications — and sold those products to Kansas utilities and municipal power operations, including facilities like Coffeyville’s.
+Throughout most of the twentieth century, manufacturers including Corporation**, and supplied asbestos-containing materials as the standard insulation product for these applications — and sold those products to Kansas utilities and municipal power operations, including facilities like Coffeyville’s.

 Timeline of Operations and Reported Asbestos Use